Samsegun/task-master/README.md

 ## Feedback Request

-This is my first major backend project, and I’m eager to learn and improve.
-If you’re a senior developer or have experience with building scalable backend systems, I’d greatly appreciate your feedback on this project.
-Please feel free to point out areas where I can improve, whether it’s code structure, best practices, performance, or anything else.
+This is my first major backend project and am eager to learn and improve.
+If you are a senior developer or have experience with building scalable backend systems, I’d highly appreciate your feedback on this project.
+Please feel free to point out areas where I can improve, whether it’s code structure, best practices, performance or anything else.
 Your insights will help me grow as a developer.
-Thank you!
+You can shoot me a mail; oyebadesegunsam@gmail.com Thank you!